 IVF TUE InformationTesting

 If you are competing in an International Va’a Federation Sanctioned World Elite competition (Sprint or Distance and includes V1 at both events), are 18years or older, you are in the pool of athletes that could be randomly tested at the competition.
-It can be nerve-wracking, especially if it is your first time.
-This may help you
+Testing can be nerve-wracking, especially if it’s your first time.
+It’s a good idea to learn about the process in advance so you know what to expect when it’s your turn.

 As part of the squad trialling for the elite selected team, you will be included in the athlete pool eligible for random drug testing by the Integrity Sport Commission at national Waka Ama Aotearoa NZ events.
 This eligibility remains in effect until the final team selection is announced.